YuhsuanChen/CLOUD-COMPUTING-CLASS-2020-Lab6/README.md

 The same reasoning as before the two EC2 instances created using **auto scalling group** are still running after 5 minute, whereas the **apache-web-server**  instance terminated comppletely<br/>

+**Q614**.
+How are you going to end this section regarding the use of AWS resources?

 ## Q615.
 Create a piece of code (Python or bash) to reproduce the above steps required to launch a new set of web servers with a load balancer.
 Start using the AMI that you have already created.

 ```